Rabies virus: Application

+Recent research is focused on stabilizing the trimeric pre-fusion form of the rabies virus glycoprotein (RABV-G), which is the most immunogenic conformation of the protein.
+Mutations like H270P and H261L enhance the stability of this form, making it a more effective immunogen.
+This approach aims to develop vaccines that are both more cost-effective and have better protective coverage, addressing the ongoing global need for rabies prevention.

 Interestingly, the rabies virus vaccine that was created using the SAD-B19 complex, which includes the L-P protein, was utilized in the creation of a vaccine for SARS-CoV-2.
 The S1 protein from SARS-CoV-2 was inserted into the rabies virus vaccine vector to create a new vaccine that was shown to be effective in protecting against COVID-19.
 Rabies virus has also been used to create a vaccine against Ebola, called FiloRab1, and it was found to be 100% effective for nonhuman primates.